shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 #### Task c - Application of this to real-world datasets
 - tasks with different types of actually relevent datasets to the projects(look into spreadsheet)
 - load in these datasets, gather images, simple data visualisation?

+## Next steps
+ If you feel comfortable with Python already and would like to do some extra reading on data analysis for neuroscience in preparation for the course, take a look at the interesting stuff on this page <a href="https://github.com/wimmerlab/MBC_data_analysis/tree/main">tutorial on Python for neuroscience</a>